jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 black = 0x000000
 ```

 These values are listed in [*hexadecimal* format](https://en.wikipedia.org/wiki/Hexadecimal).
-You might be used to seeing black as `rgb(0,0,0)` and white as `rgb(255,255,255)` – this is the same, just written in another way!
+You might be used to seeing black as `rgb(0,0,0)` and white as `rgb(255,255,255)`... this is the same, just written in another way!
 (And, since our screen is only monochrome, this is all we need.)

 To make things easier, I've gone ahead and built a bunch of helper functions that you can just copy/paste into your project!
-Paste this function into your code, somewhere above where you're going to use it:
+Add this function into your code, somewhere above where you're going to use it:

 ```python
 def background(color):